 Experimental Economics applies the laboratory method of inquiry to better understand how society operates.
 Experiments, in the lab and in the field, allow for a more precise investigation of how individual, social and institutional characteristics influence individual behavior and aggregate outcomes.
 Consequently, the lab can serve as a wind tunnel for policy analysis to better predict the responses and outcomes of competing policies.
 Such policy simulation increases the power of the economic inquiry and policy analysis.

-Recent Funded Projects
+Recently Funded Projects

-"Commonly Experienced Sleep Restriction and Behavior in Strategic Social Interactions."
-2017-2020.
-National Science Foundation, $409,534.
-David Dickinson (PI), David Bruner (Senior Personnel), David McEvoy (Senior Personnel).
+- Commonly Experienced Sleep Restriction and Behavior in Strategic Social Interactions.
+National Science Foundation, $409,534, 2017-20.

-"Willing to Pay?
-Testing Institutionalist Theory with Experiments."
-2016.
-European University Institutue, 18,000 Euros.
-Sven Steinmo (PI), David Bruner (Senior Personnel).
+- Willing to Pay?
+Testing Institutionalist Theory with Experiments.
+European University Institute, 18,000 Euros, 2016.